ashutoshrm2010/go-todolist-challenge/README.md

 PORT=8888
 ```

+### Requirements
+1. You must use MongoDB as a Database for this microservice.
+You can get a free MongoDB database @ [mlab.com](http://mlab.com).

 ### What needs to be done
 Below are the tasks that need to be completed in order to finish this Microservice.